dedunu/dedunu.github.io/_posts/2020-07-21-mariadb-export-huge-tables-using-mysqldump.md

 $ mysqldump --quick  database_name table_name > some_file.sql
 ```

-So I extended the `max_statement_time` for the user using below command.
+To overcome this problem, I had to extend the `max_statement_time` for the user using the below command.

 ```sql
 GRANT USAGE ON *.* TO some_user@'%' WITH MAX_STATEMENT_TIME 43200;
 GRANT SELECT ON database_name.table_name TO some_user@'%';
 ```

-Then I exported the table using altered user.
+I exported the table using the configured user successfully.

 ```console
 $ mysqldump -u some_user -p --quick database_name table_name > some_file.sql